 }

 The following code is the configuration required to wire the service and its proxy.
-You'll notice that the actual service needs to be public since the service will be instantiated from outside the container.
+You will notice that the actual service needs to be public since the service will be instantiated from outside the container.

 services: